 Q: Can I use one Serdev® Needle for all Serdev Sutures® Lifts?

-A: Most needles can be used for more than one procedure (and areas).
-For example, Medium 140 Serdev® Needle can be used for mid-face, breast, abdomen lifts.
-However, for proper control and ease of manipulation, it is important to select a suitable needle length for the specific area (short face lift needles should not be used for buttock lift and vice versa).
+A: For proper control and ease of manipulation, it is important to select a suitable needle length for the specific area to be lifted (short face lift needles are not suitable for buttock lift and vice versa).

 Q: Why are the needles semi-blunt instead of sharp?

 A: Because of two reasons.
 The first is protection of patient and surgeon from undesired trauma.
 It has been found that blunt needles cause minimal trauma.
 The second is to avoid capturing dermis and thus prevent from dimpling.

 Q: What do I need to start practicing?
 Which needles and threads are best for beginners?

 A: The first thing you must do is take a course in Serdev Sutures® Lifts in order to learn how to perform them.
 Them, we recommend the Basic Serdev Suture Set of instruments (4 Serdev® Needles and 4 packs of surgical threads), which covers the most common procedures in cosmetic surgery.
 However, combining instruments with a will provide you with better theoretical and practical knowledge to start practicing.